jaeyoon492/erc721-contract-ethereum-testnet/README.md

 ## How to Test Contract

-1. turn on the local node
+1. turn on the local node.

 ```shell
 # Turn on the local node for testing